Alexey-Tsarev/cam_streamer/README.md

 1498 pid:  640x480 h264 video, no audio
 ~~~

-Mostly the same for Raspberry Pi 3:
+Mostly the same for a Raspberry Pi 3:
 ~~~
 $ grep Revision /proc/cpuinfo
 Revision        : a22082